citrusframework/citrus/README.txt

   http://www.citrusframework.org

-  Within 'docs/reference' you can find the reference documentation.
+  Citrus is a test framework written in Java that is able to create fully automated end-to-end use case tests for enterprise SOA applications.
+Citrus simulates surrounding interface partners supporting a huge set of different transports and protocols like SOAP WebServices, Http and JMS.

-  Visit our official Citrus homepage at 'http://www.citrusframework.org' in order to gain more information and detailed documentation.
+  Visit the official website on 'http://www.citrusframework.org' in order to find more information and detailed documentation.

-PREREQUISITS
+PRECONDITIONS

-  You need following software on your computer in order to use the Citrus Framework:
+  You need following software on your machine in order to use the Citrus framework:

   * Java 5.0 or higher
     Installed JDK 5.0 or higher plus JAVA_HOME environment variable set